stackbit-projects/exceptbusiness-ed98d/src/pages/index.md

       **We are not a usual business club**.
 Meet people combining effective business, active lifestyles, relaxation, and exceptional experiences.
-The wisdom of the entrepreneurial community, automatic translation of communication from many languages.
+The wisdom of the entrepreneurial community.
+Automatic translation of communication from many languages.
     actions:
       - label: Join the club